 Baked Falafel

-I absolutely love falafels, and I eat them often, but until now, I’ve never made them myself!
-Well, I’ve used mixes, but I’ve never made them from scratch.
-I guess I’ve always figured that since they’re so easy to buy, there’s really no point in making my own.
+I guess I also used to think that since they’re so easy to buy, there’s really no point in making my own.
 But actually there is.
 Most falafels are deep fried, and while that might make them quite tasty, it does make them rather unhealthy.
-So, I’ve now started making them at home and baking them in the oven.
+So, I've now started making them at home and baking them in the oven.
+I've now concluded that homemade falls are the best!

 How to Make Baked Falafel Balls